Skip to main content

 Zigflow works with all Temporal server types.
 Cloud is best for high-performance, production workflows and Self-Hosted is great for smaller workflows and development/testing.

-For ease, this example uses the development server bundled with the Temporal CLI
+This guide uses the development server bundled with the Temporal CLI:

 temporal server start-dev